Iran's jailed dual nationals and their uncertain fate

 Aras Amiri (Iran-UK)

-The British Council employee, who lived in London, was detained in March 2018 while visiting her elderly grandmother, and was charged two months later with "acting against national security".
+The British Council employee, who lived in London, was detained in Tehran in March 2018 while visiting her elderly grandmother, and was charged two months later with "acting against national security".

 In May 2019, Iran's judiciary said an unnamed Iranian woman who was "in charge of the Iran desk at the British Council" had been convicted of spying.
 The woman had used contacts with arts and theatre groups to "influence and infiltrate" Iran at a cultural level, it alleged.

 The British Council's chief executive, Sir Ciarán Devane, said he believed the woman was Amiri, and expressed dismay at the sentence.